 - Can you pressure wash granite pavers?

-- What is the best way to seal the granite?
+- What is the best way to seal the granite paving?

 - Does sealing granite change the colour?

-- Can you lay granite without grout lines?
+- Can you lay granite pavers without grout lines?

 Q2.
-What is the best cleaner for granite?
+What is the best cleaner for granite pavers?

 Q3.
-Can you use baking soda on granite?
+Can you use baking soda on granite paving?

-A: Granite is a naturally formed rock that is a result of vigorous volcanic activity.
-The rock is characterized by a glazed surface and therefore finds usage in a variety of things.
+A: Yes, baking soda is a very active ingredient that can be used to clean the granite easily.
+Granite is a naturally formed rock that is a result of vigorous volcanic activity.
+The rock is characterised by a glazed surface and therefore finds usage in a variety of things.
 Granite is very easy to maintain and is resistant to bacteria, spills, and stain.
-Baking soda is a very active ingredient that can be used to clean the granite easily.
-It is very important to keep the glossy shine intact by scrubbing the surface of the granite with a solution of water and baking soda.
-Thus it can be rightfully said that baking soda can be used on granite.

-A: Granite has lately become a popular choice for all consumers nationwide.
-The natural beauty of the stone makes it a top pick for everyone in the architectural and construction business.
-There are many reasons that make granite popular out of which durability and strength rule out as the prime reason.
-Granite tiles and pavers signify luxury and the USP of the stone lies in its glossy appeal.
-The stone is also an affordable and long-term investment for everyone and is appreciated for its timeless beauty.
-Granite forms an integral part of every interior and thus is deemed an ideal fit.
+A: Granite is popular as pavers across Australia because it is durable, non-slippery and highly weather resistant in nature.
+The natural beauty of the granite stone makes it a top pick for everyone in the architectural and construction business.
+The stone is also an affordable and perfect for long-term investment for everyone and is appreciated for its timeless beauty.
+Granite forms an integral part of every interior and thus is deemed an ideal fit for outdoor paving areas.

-A: Granite has remained a popular choice for homeowners and people in the construction business since its time of discovery.
-The stone is a symbol of luxury and has is an epitome of class.
+A: No, granite pavers are still popular and trendy in the natural stone industry as it symbolises luxury and has an epitome of class for homeowners in Australia.
 However, for some years now it has been seen that granite is losing its charm.
 The main reason for its downfall is its popularity.
 Ever since granite was discovered it has been a builder’s grade.
 There are many stores that started selling everything based on granite be it countertops or tiles.
 This is the main reason why it feels like granite shine has fizzled out over the years.

 Q7.
 How much does a granite patio cost?

-A: It is a well-established geological fact that rocks do absorb water.
+A: It is a fact that rocks do absorb water.
 Granite is a form of igneous rock that can absorb water.
 The porous surface of the stone allows moisture to seep in and cling to it for a longer time.
 The area where water gets absorbed turns a shade darker within time.
-However, if there is a granite countertop or slab that has been polished spilling water or oil on it will not damage it.
-Usually, when water spills on the polished granite surface it evaporates, but oils will leave a permanent mark if not scrubbed out properly.
+Therefore, we can say that granite pavers do absorb water.

 Q10.
 Do I have to grout granite Pavers?

 Q11.
-What happens if you don’t seal the granite?
+What happens if you don’t seal the granite pavers?

 Q12.
-Does outdoor granite needs to be sealed?
+Do outdoor granite pavers need to be sealed?

-A: It doesn’t matter whether granite is embedded inside or outside; sealing is an important procedure to follow.
-Sealing of the granite protects it from sudden accidents and keeps it strong in the long run.
-The main argument that is rolled out in favor of the sealing process is due to the moisture-locking property of the stone.
+A: Yes, sealing is an important procedure to follow for granite and all other types of natural stone pavers, it doesn’t matter whether granite is embedded inside or outside.
+Sealing protects the stone from sudden accidents and keeps it strong in the long run.
+Additionally, it is required due to the moisture-locking property of the stone.
 Even in the driest of regions night condensation can form water droplets on the granite surface that will lead to the appearance of cracks.
 Therefore, to protect the outdoor tiles, pavers, and patios, it is advisable to seal the granite and prevent fissures.

 Q13.
 Is granite good for the patio?

-A: It is a well-established fact that granite is the strongest material found on earth.
-The tough, resilient stone is also famed for its durability and long-lasting attributes.
+A: Yes!
+Granite is a good addition to the patios because of its low maintenance quality and aesthetic appeal.
 Patios are a great addition to a home landscape as they increase the overall beauty of the exteriors.
-Granite is a good addition to the patios because of its low maintenance quality and aesthetic appeal.
-Granite is available in many colors, designs, and shapes and therefore is a good choice for a patio.
 Granite patios add a contemporary look to the garden and walkway giving a solid finish to the design of the house.
+Granite is available in many colours, finishes and sizes, and therefore, is a good choice for a patio.

 Q15.
 How do you take care of granite?

-A: Granite is an igneous rock that is hugely characterized by its irregular shape and grainy pattern.
-The main reason why it is quarried all across the globe is due to it being easy to install in the building and architectural sector.
-The rock is available in both irregular and cut stone shape that acts as a bonus to its durable attributes.
-There are many ways to take care of granite such as dusting off with a microfiber cloth, cleaning it with a mixture made from baking soda and water.
+A: There are many ways to take care of granite such as dusting off with a microfiber cloth, cleaning it with a mixture made from baking soda and water.
 Sealing is another way of taking care of granite annually.

 Q17.
 Why is my granite turning green?